 Washington, DC, and Budapest, Hungary

 Spring 2004 marked the passing of 60 years since the deportation and destruction of hundreds of thousands of Hungarian Jews.
-The Museum’s Center for Advanced Holocaust Studies and the Rosenthal Institute for Holocaust Studies of the Graduate Center of the City University of New York organized this major international conference of scholars to coincide with the worldwide commemoration of the Holocaust in Hungary.
+Co-organized with the Rosenthal Institute for Holocaust Studies of the Graduate Center of the City University of New York, this major international conference of scholars to coincide with the worldwide commemoration of the Holocaust in Hungary.
 In coordination with this conference, the Holocaust Documentation Center and Memorial Collection Public Foundation of Budapest organized an international scholars conference titled “The Holocaust in Hungary: Sixty Years Later: A European Experience,” which took place in Budapest, April 16–18, 2004.